aramosg/School_District_Analysis/README.md

 ![After - Reading scores by grade](/resources/04_01_after_reading_by_grade.png)

 #### 4.2 Scores by school spending
 The scores are exactly same before and after the replacement of the Thomas High School 9th grades notes.
-See the images below:
+See the images below.
+Please note that the Thomas High School belongs to the **"$631-645"** spending range.

 Before replacing the 9th grades with NaN